helmetroo/fetch-twitter-bookmarks/README.md

 #### `login` (aliases `signin` and `authenticate`)

 Log in to Twitter.
 Necessary to begin fetching bookmarks.
-Available after you have set browser (see above).
+Available after you've set the browser (see above).

 #### `fetch` (alias `start`)

 Begins fetching bookmarks.
 Bookmarks will be fetched from either the last saved cursor, or from the very beginning if the app hasn't saved a cursor to the bookmarks database.
-Available after you have set a browser and logged in.
+Command available after you've set a browser and logged in.

 #### `stop`

 Stops fetching bookmarks.
-Available when you are in the middle of fetching bookmarks.
+Command available while you're fetching bookmarks.

 #### `end`

 Ends your session.
-Bookmarks will stop being fetched, and you will also be logged out.
+Bookmarks will stop being fetched, and you'll also be logged out.
 Run when you want to switch browsers and/or accounts.

 #### `dump <filename>`